 Pumpkin flavor is back and what better way to celebrate than with a pumpkin flavored carrot cake!
 I already stocked up my shelf with some canned pumpkin puree for smoothies but yesterday I decided to get a little more creative.
-I’ve made raw carrot cake before but for this one, I added pumpkin and created a seasonal flavor for fall.
-I love carrot cake but what makes eating it more enjoyable is when ALL the ingredients are healthy and raw!
-Adding pumpkin and carrots to any dessert can only maximize your intake of beta carotene and who couldn’t use that??
+I’ve made raw carrot cake before but for this one, I added cooked pumpkin and created a seasonal flavor for fall.
+I love carrot cake but what makes this one a lot healthier is most of the ingredients are raw!
+Adding pumpkin and carrots to any dessert can only maximize your intake of beta carotene and who couldn’t use that?
 Even the frosting was perfect and complimented the cake with just the right amount of pumpkin flavor!

 Ingredients for Cake